MeiServer/Retroguard/README.md

 * Fix some bugs found by the developers in @MeiServer

 ## License
 GPLv2.
-See a header of the each files.
+See the header of the each files.